 What you tell yourself matters.

 How you talk to yourself about what happened can shape the experience of your grief journey.
-Trust what you know about your loved one, and choose to tell yourself the story that best helps you heal.
+You deserve to be supported and to create your story in going forward that best helps you heal on a hopeful path towards your future.

 heart puzzle icon